 Respiratory care practitioners help in the evaluation, diagnosis and treatment of patients with heart, lung or renal problems.
 The patients may be adults, children, infants or newborns.

 The Respiratory Care program at Trident Technical College is an accredited two-year associate degree program.
 Graduates from this program are registry-eligible.

 The Commission on Accreditation for Respiratory Care (CoARC) accredits respiratory therapy education programs in the United States.
 To achieve this end, it utilizes an ‘outcomes based’ process.
 Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.

 The following sites are not affiliated with TTC but provide helpful information about the respiratory care field:

 - Information regarding membership into the professional organization - American Association for Respiratory Care

-- Information regarding accreditation - Committee on Accreditation for Respiratory Care (CoARC) CoARC Programmatic Outcomes
+- Information regarding accreditation - Commission on Accreditation for Respiratory Care (CoARC) and CoARC Programmatic Outcomes

 - Information regarding testing - The National Board for Respiratory Care